• Skip to primary navigation

 Instructions

-2. Warm up the milk & combine the wet ingredients.
-Warm the milk and add butter, sugar, and salt and whisk just until combined. *The milk should be just warm, not hot, or it will kill the yeast.
+Step 2.
+Warm up the milk & combine the wet ingredients.
+Warm the milk, then add butter, sugar, salt, and eggs, and whisk until just combined. *The milk should be just warm, not hot, or it will kill the yeast when added to the flour mixture.

-4. Knead the dough & let it rise.
-Knead the dough for 12 to 15 minutes or until soft and supple and when you press your finger into it lightly the indention stays (see step-by-step recipe photos).
+Step 4.
+Knead the dough & let it rise.
+Knead the dough for 12 to 15 minutes or until soft and supple, and when you press your finger into it lightly, the indentation stays.
 Allow the dough to rise covered at room temperature in a lightly buttered mixing bowl until doubled in size (about 1 ½ to 2 hours).

 Notes

-• For anyone new to baking, use the recipe step-by-step photos to help you know when the dough has enough added flour and you can begin kneading.
+For new bakers: Use the step-by-step photos to know when the dough has enough flour and is ready to knead.
 The dough should no longer stick to your hand when you poke it.

-• Make sure the milk mixture is warm, not hot when you add the flour-yeast mixture, or it could kill the yeast.
+Temperature is important: Make sure the milk mixture is warm, not hot, when you add the flour-yeast mixture, or it could kill the yeast.

-• You may use more or less cinnamon than the 2 tablespoons called for.
-My Mom never measured and I wouldn't have either if I wasn't creating a post about it.
-I'm not a huge cinnamon fanatic, but I loved this amount in these sweet rolls.
-Up to you.
+Adjust the cinnamon to taste: You may use more or less than the 2 tablespoons called for.
+My Mom never measured it, and I wouldn't have either if I weren't writing this recipe!
+I'm not a huge cinnamon fanatic, but I loved this amount.
+Adjust to your preference.

 • Prep Time: 45 minutes